yrmvgh/yiufcrawl/README.md

 * Inventory expansion
     * The inventory has been divided into two groups: consumables (potions, scrolls, and food), and everything else.
 The 'i' command shows the weapons, armour, evokables, etc. The 'I' command shows the consumables.
 Each can have 52 items.
-The drop command now requires one more step to specify which of the two inventories you want to drop from.
+      The drop command has been split into two also: 'd' to drop inventory items, 'D' to drop consumable items.
       The adjust command '=' can now also be applied to the (c)onsumables.

 * Djinni brought back from the dead and greatly enhanced.
     * Unusual contamination mechanism that they originally had has been removed.
 They also consume food like normal species, so excessive spell casting has the